Graduate students are required to register every fall and spring semester in order to remain active.

 • If you only need to register in order to remain active in the Graduate School, you may register for Grad 999, a no-cost/no-credit registration option.
 However, please note that EPsy students are only allowed to register for Grad 999 four times.
 More information about this registration option is available at http://www.grad.umn.edu/current_students/registration/special-categories.html#grad999.
 Upon registering for Grad 999 for the fourth semester, a hold will be placed on your record and you will be required to submit a completion plan with objective benchmarks.

-• If you are planning to take the written prelim exam in the spring, be sure to check with your program area for their registration deadline.
+• If you are planning to take the written prelim exam, be sure to check with your program area for the registration deadline.
 You need to have submitted a degree program or degree plan in order to register for the written prelim.

-• If you are taking your oral prelim by February 4, be sure to return the Prelim Oral Examination Report to the Graduate Student Services (160 Williamson) immediately following the exam.
-You will also need to submit a registration exception request on or before February 4 so that you can change your registration to EPsy 8888 (thesis credits) for Spring 2013.
+• If you are taking your oral prelim within the first two weeks of the fall semester, be sure to return the Prelim Oral Examination Report to the Graduate Student Services (160 Williamson) immediately following the exam.
+You will also need to submit a copy of exam report form to 250 EdSciB on or before February 3 so that you can change your registration to EPsy 8888 (thesis credits) for Spring 2014.
 Note: You need to schedule your oral prelim with the Graduate School; see their website for the scheduling form.

 • Doctoral students may register for up to 6 doctoral thesis credits prior to passing the oral prelim exam if